YumaPro Docker User Guide

 Warning

 YumaPro SDK Eval Docker provides a full Software Development Kit for developing and testing YANG models.
-It features:
+It includes:

 netconfd-pro: a professional-grade server that provides NETCONF, RESTCONF, and Call Home protocols along with TLS and SSH support.
 It has multiple datastore capabilities, is NETCONF v1.0 and v1.1, as well as YANG v1.0 and v1.1 compliant.